LukasNord/git-hub-30-day-challenge/README.md

 ### November 14th:
 1.)
 Delayed commit: Set up a small side project to test OAuth out.
 Started writing a few routes on the main project.

+November 15th: :

+Missed a day!

+November 16th:

+Went to a local Application Security meetup to discuss and learn about security practices in web development.